TejusM1997/Semiconductor-quality-success-analysis/README.md

 # Semiconductor-quality-success-analysis
-This is a project on the UCI dataset of semiconductor manufacturing, where the objective was to deal with output class imbalance
+This is a project on the UCI dataset of semiconductor manufacturing

+Objective: Predict quality failure of wafers (Binary Classification)

+Challenge: highly imbalanced data to the ratio of approximately 1:10

+Approach: